Spanish students to go back to school after Christmas break, despite Omicron | Health

 Spanish students to go back to school after Christmas break, despite Omicron

 Students at Spanish schools and universities will return to class in-person when the new term begins on Jan.
-10, the Health Minister said on Tuesday, ending speculation that record COVID-19 infections might trigger distance learning.
-Cases have hit new highs since the highly contagious Omicron variant of the coronavirus was detected some two months ago, raising concerns that children would not be able to go back to school after the Christmas holidays.
+10, the Health Minister said on Tuesday, ending speculation that record COVID-19 infections might trigger a return to distance learning.
+Cases have hit new highs since the highly contagious Omicron variant of the coronavirus was detected.

+Students at Spanish schools and universities will return to class in-person when the new term begins on Jan.
+10, the Health Minister said on Tuesday, ending speculation that record COVID-19 infections might trigger a return to distance learning.

+Cases have hit new highs since the highly contagious Omicron variant of the coronavirus was detected.
+Omicron accounted for around 43% of cases in the week before Christmas, Spanish health authorities said on Monday.
+The nationwide infection rate as measured over the past 14 days rose to a new record of 2,433 cases per 100,000 people on Tuesday, a more than 10-fold increase since the beginning of December.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)